-- (a) Applications for recognition of credits and exemption from modules in terms of the General Rule A8 will be considered by the Faculty of Law while taking cognisance of the academic integrity and quality of the qualifications of the Faculty of Law. - (b) Transfer of credits earned through formal learning in a prior qualification or in a partially completed qualification will only be granted if the credits were earned within seven years calculated from the date on which the credits were earned to the date of application for transfer of credits.
+- (a) Applications for recognition of credits and exemption from modules in terms of the General Rules will be considered by the Faculty of Law while taking cognisance of the academic integrity and quality of the qualifications of the Faculty of Law. - (b) Transfer of credits earned through formal learning in a prior qualification or in a partially completed qualification will only be granted if the credits were earned within seven years calculated from the date on which the credits were earned to the date of application for transfer of credits.
 The shelf life of modules presented by other faculties will be as determined by the respective faculties.

-E1.6 Sequence of modules, progression rules and re-admission based on performance (See General Rules A3 and A5)
+E1.6 Sequence of modules, progression rules and re-admission based on performance

-- (a) A student who failed or discontinued one or more modules in a semester, must repeat the concerned module(s) in the first next semester in which the module(s) is/are presented by the Faculty. - (b) Students, excluding students registered for the extended LLB curriculum programme, should comply with General Rule

-A3.10(a) to (c) in order to progress to a next year of study.
-Students who cannot progress to the next year of study, must comply with General Rule A.3.10(d).
+- (a) A student who failed or discontinued one or more modules in a semester, must repeat the concerned module(s) in the first next semester in which the module(s) is/are presented by the Faculty. - (b) Students, excluding students registered for the extended LLB curriculum programme, must comply with the General Rules regarding progression in respect of undergraduate students in order to progress to a next year of study.
+Students who cannot progress to the next year of study, must also comply with the General Rules regarding progression in respect of undergraduate students. - (c) Approval can be granted in terms of the General Rules to present additional modules up to a maximum of 32 credits.

-- (c) Approval can be granted in terms of General Rule A5(e) and A3.10(d) to present additional modules up to a maximum of 32 credits. - (d) Students who failed two or more modules need to consult with the Academic Advisors of the Faculty in order to determine a reasonable credit load. - (e) To be admitted to the second year of study of the extended curriculum programme for the LLB (study code BC3400E1), a student must, in the first year of study, have obtained at least 12 credits in the prescribed mainstream modules, namely: LPSN1512 (8 credits), CSIL1511 (4 credits), CSIL1521 (4 credits) and LCON1523 (12 credits), and an additional 48 credits in the prescribed development modules, namely: LSKL1514 (16 credits), EALL1508 (32 credits), MTDL1504 (16 credits) and LSKL1524 (16 credits).
+- (d) Students who failed two or more modules need to consult with the Academic Advisors of the Faculty in order to determine a reasonable credit load. - (e) To be admitted to the second year of study of the extended curriculum programme for the LLB (study code BC3400E1), a student must, in the first year of study, have obtained at least 12 credits in the prescribed mainstream modules, namely: LPSN1512 (8 credits), CSIL1511 (4 credits), CSIL1521 (4 credits) and LCON1523 (12 credits), and an additional 48 credits in the prescribed development modules, namely: LSKL1514 (16 credits), EALL1508 (32 credits), MTDL1504 (16 credits) and LSKL1524 (16 credits).
 Students who do not meet these requirements will not be readmitted. - (f) Students who are registered for the extended LLB curriculum programme and who, after two years of study, have not passed all the modules of the first year of the programme, will not be readmitted to the programme. - (g) Students who are registered for the extended LLB curriculum programme and who, after three years of study, have not passed all the modules of the first and second years of the programme, will not be readmitted to the University.
-See General Rule A3.11(c)(iv). - (h) A student who has already twice registered for a particular module and who still fails to comply with the pass requirements, will only be granted one further opportunity to re-register for the module on the basis of exceptional merit and with the approval of the Dean of the Faculty of Law.
+See the General Rules regarding readmission on the basis of academic progress. - (h) A student who has already twice registered for a particular module and who still fails to comply with the pass requirements, will only be granted one further opportunity to re-register for the module on the basis of exceptional merit and with the approval of the Dean of the Faculty of Law.
 In the case of a service module, both the Deans of the Faculties involved will have to grant approval.
 However, only the Dean of the Faculty of Law needs to grant approval for an elective that is presented by another Faculty in the second year of the mainstream LLB curriculum and third year of the extended LLB curriculum programme.